MamboBryan/newsletter/newsletter/2025-03-31/index/index.md

 ![Why Android Security Matters: Common Threats in Mobile Application and How We Can Fix Them](../assets/Why%20Android%20Security%20Matters%20Common%20Threats%20in%20Mobile%20Application%20and%20How%20We%20Can%20Fix%20Them.webp)

-Do you think that your Android app is secure?
-Think again for [Brandy Odhiambo](https://x.com/_brandyodhiambo) educated the audience on the importance of Android Security.
-She started by narrating a short story about how she built an Animation app suing an API only to use an Android Security tool whoch revealed that her API Key was vulnerable to a Cyber Attack.
+Do you think that your Android app is secure? 🤣 Think again for [Brandy Odhiambo](https://x.com/_brandyodhiambo) educated the audience on the importance of Android Security.
+She started by narrating a short story about how she built an Animation app suing an API only to use an Android Security tool whoch revealed that her API Key was vulnerable to a Cyber Attack 🤡.
 The moral or rather lesson from this story is the importance of securing your Android app.
-Check out [her presentation](https://www.canva.com/design/DAGjCVViBVI/nwH_r55o8RUfSaHm2Tfkow/edit?utm_content=DAGjCVViBVI&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton) to learn more...
+Check out [her presentation](https://www.canva.com/design/DAGjCVViBVI/nwH_r55o8RUfSaHm2Tfkow/edit?utm_content=DAGjCVViBVI&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton) to learn more 📝...

 ## Backend Blitz: Supercharge Your Android Apps with Ktor, Redis, and MongoDB (Workshop) ⚙️

 ![Backend Blitz: Supercharge Your Android Apps with Ktor, Redis, and MongoDB (Workshop)](../assets/Backend%20Blitz%20Supercharge%20Your%20Android%20Apps%20with%20Ktor,%20Redis,%20and%20MongoDB%20[Workshop].webp)

-In the beginning, we heard a few words from [The Chief Senior Dishwasher, GDE](https://x.com/mambo_bryan) who wasted no time in introducing the audience to Ktor through an interactive workshop.
-He even demonstrated the importance of Error Handling by use of code samples which also referenced the aspect of Security in a User-Account setting in the context [pun intended] of Product.
-As if both of them were doing a collaborative session, we had [Pasaka Mutuku](https://x.com/pasaka254) who dived deeper into Ktor and presented everything that a Mobile Engineer would need to know in the context [pun again] of Backend Development...
+In the beginning, we heard a few words 🗣️ from [The Chief Senior Dishwasher, GDE](https://x.com/mambo_bryan) who wasted no time in introducing the audience to Ktor through an interactive workshop.
+He even demonstrated the importance of Error Handling by use of code samples which also referenced the aspect of Security in a User-Account setting in the context [pun intended] of Product 📦.
+As if both of them were doing a collaborative session 🧑🏿‍🤝‍🧑🏿, we had [Pasaka Mutuku](https://x.com/pasaka254) who dived deeper into Ktor and presented everything that a Mobile Engineer would need to know in the context [pun again] of Backend Development...

 ![Backend Blitz: Supercharge Your Android Apps with Ktor, Redis, and MongoDB (Workshop #2)](../assets/Backend%20Blitz%20Supercharge%20Your%20Android%20Apps%20with%20Ktor,%20Redis,%20and%20MongoDB%20[Workshop%202].webp)